 Microsoft Remote Assist and Microsoft Layout are respectively a HoloLens app for remote collaboration through mixed-reality annotations and and app that allows users to import 3D models to create and edit room layouts at real-world scale.

-Jeff Teper, the company’s corporate vice president for OneDrive, SharePoint, and Office, said in a blog post: “SharePoint spaces empower creators to build immersive experiences with point-and-click simplicity.”
+blog post: “SharePoint spaces empower creators to build immersive experiences with point-and-click simplicity.”, said in a

 He added: “Our customers already store over a petabyte of 3D content, including 360-degree videos created with mobile phones.
 SharePoint spaces are the most natural way to view and interact with 3D content, empowering people to interact with objects that might be too numerous, too large, or too dynamic to experience in the real world or in a two-dimensional environment.”